xinihe/Dash_display/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-## Contact
+## Contributors

 For any questions or further information, please contact:

-- **Name**: [Your Name]
-- **Email**: [Your Email]
+- Xinyu Song, Kun Yu, He Ni
-- **Institution**: Tailong Finance School, Zhejiang Gongshang University
+- Tailong Finance School, Zhejiang Gongshang University

----

-By following the instructions in this README, you should be able to set up, run, and interact with the Dash web application that visualizes data from the Tailong Finance School.